davidAtGVC/GVCCoreData/Resources/Templates/README.md

 About
 -----
-Some simple templates to support common patters in the GVCOpenKits.
+Some simple templates to support common patters in the GVC Opensource frameworks

 Install
 -------